Opening for the season April 1, 2023. Spring hours: Friday-Sunday 11-3

 James Parr | Cressman Road, Shaver Lake, Pine Ridge

-Stories from James Parr–Chief for Pine Ridge Volunteer Fire Dept. and Assistant Chief for Shaver Lake Volunteer Fire Dept. He is now the chief for both fire departments.
+During the Creek Fire James Parr was the Chief for Pine Ridge Volunteer Fire Dept. and Assistant Chief for Shaver Lake Volunteer Fire Dept. He is now (in 2021) the chief for both fire departments.

 Saturday, Sept 5th The Sierra National Forest (SNF) and Cal Fire engines were responding to the Creek Fire, and bringing in engines from outside the area.
 They were trying to get a lid on it, but it was growing massively fast.
 I think it grew something like 20,000 acres by Saturday night (having only started on Friday).
 Even air support was hindered by the massive amounts of smoke the growing fire was producing.
 On that Saturday morning, the fire was *only* a few hundred acres.
 Shaver Lake Volunteer Fire Dept. was on standby at the station, all hands present, on call for anything in the city.

 I saw a friend from the Sheriff’s station, Matt, and he asked for assistance with the evacuation warnings.
 The two of us got into the patrol and started going door-to-door in the Shaver area, giving everyone the warning notice: Pack up your important stuff now, leave as soon as you can, when/if the “order” comes in you will have to leave immediately and won’t be able to pack then.